Cloud-Infrastructure-Journey/EP1-IaC-in-Azure/README.md

 By the end of this session, you will have a solid understanding of IaC in Azure and be equipped with the necessary knowledge and tools to get started with Azure Bicep.

-You can watch live session 👇👇
+You can watch the live session 👇👇

 [<img src="./Azure IAC Journey.jpg" width="50%">](https://youtube.com/live/-cXVYNGCRzs?feature=share "Getting started with IaC in Azure
 ")